farhat-lab/who-analysis/README.md

 ### Script Descriptions

-    1. <code>01_make_model_inputs.py</code> creates input matrices for the model.
-    2. `02_regression_with_bootstrap.py` performs a Ridge (L2-penalized) regression.
-    3. `03_model_analysis.py` gets p-values (including false discovery rate-corrected p-values) and confidence intervals for the coefficients/odds ratios.
-It creates a summary file called `model_analysis.csv` in every output directory, which contains all variants with non-zero coefficients and nominally significant p-values (p-value before FDR is less than 0.05).
-    4. `04_univariate_stats.py` computes univariate statistics, such as <b>sensitivity, specificity, likelihood ratios</b>, and <b>positive predictive value</b>.
-These columns are appended to the `model_analysis.csv` file created by script #3.
-    5. `analysis/model_metrics.py` fit a new regression model using only the significant features. <b>This definition may be updated</b>, but right now, we are taking all tier 1 genes with a Benjamini-Hochberg corrected p-value less than 0.05 and all tier2 genes with a Benjamini-Hochberg corrected p-value less than 0.01.
-    6. `analysis/combine_model_analyses.py` combines the `model_analysis.csv` files from different models for the same drug and generates a summary dataframe of variants and in which type of model they were detected.
-The core model has <b> tier 1 genes only, WHO phenotypes only, no synonymous mutations, and pooling LOF mutations</b>.
-This dataframe will contain additional boolean columns indicating in which model a variant was detected.

 ### Pooling LOF Mutations

 If the argument `pool_lof` is set to True, then LOF mutations are pooled for each (sample, gene) pair.
 A custom function is used for this so that genes containing multiple frameshift mutations are not considered LOF.
 If this is decided against, then pooling can be done on the `Effect` column in the genotypes dataframes.